-The departments have a friendly graduate community which provides a welcoming network to new students.
+The department has a friendly graduate community which provides a welcoming network to new students.
 The graduate student community offers a supportive environment, both social and scientific, allowing new graduates to develop into well-rounded and confident scientists.
-Graduates are a valued part of the departments' research community and their work is showcased annually at the departmental Graduate Symposium.
+Graduates are a valued part of the department's research community and their work is showcased annually at the departmental Graduate Symposium.

-The allocation of graduate supervision for this course is the responsibility of the Department of Plant Sciences and the Department of Zoology and it is not always possible to accommodate the preferences of incoming graduate students to work with a particular member of staff.
-Under exceptional circumstances, a supervisor may be found outside the Department of Plant Sciences and the Department of Zoology.
+The allocation of graduate supervision for this course is the responsibility of the Department Biology and it is not always possible to accommodate the preferences of incoming graduate students to work with a particular member of staff.
+Under exceptional circumstances, a supervisor may be found outside the Department Biology.

 As a graduate student you will be embedded in the research groups of two or more members of academic staff who act as your supervisors and provide the bulk of the research guidance and training.
 You will typically meet with your supervisor weekly or fortnightly to discuss your progress and developments in the field, although this may vary depending on the area of research, the nature of your project, and the stage of your studies.

 A successful transfer of status from PRS to DPhil status will require a report that will consist of an introductory part that could become the introduction to the thesis, one rather well-worked analysis of preliminary data representing roughly the equivalent of one thesis chapter, and a plan for the other chapters in the thesis including a detailed timetable.
 Students who are successful at transfer will also be expected to apply for and gain confirmation of DPhil status to show that your work continues to be on track.
-This will need to done within nine terms of admission for full-time students and eighteen terms of admission for part-time students.
+This will need to done within nine terms of admission.

 Both milestones normally involve an interview with two assessors (other than your supervisor) and therefore provide important experience for the final oral examination.

-Full-time students will be expected to submit a substantial thesis of up to 50,000 words] after three or, at most, four years from the date of admission.
-If you are studying part-time, you be required to submit your thesis after six or, at most, eight years from the date of admission.
+Students will be expected to submit a substantial thesis of up to 50,000 words after three or, at most, four years from the date of admission.
 To be successfully awarded a DPhil in Biology you will need to defend your thesis orally (viva voce) in front of two appointed examiners.